odan/prisma/docs/readme.md

 In this app we add some middleware to specific routes.

-Also, We add some global middleware to apply to all requests in [middleware.php](https://github.com/odan/prisma/blob/master/config/middleware.php).
+Also, we add some global middleware to apply to all requests in [middleware.php](https://github.com/odan/prisma/blob/master/config/middleware.php).

 ## Controllers